sylvielsstfr/LSST-Rehearsal2024/notebooks/Images/README.md

 #### Very important summary plots on the sky-background

-these plots explain why repeatability cannot be achieved in Auxtel
+these plots explain why repeatability cannot be achieved in Auxtel (to be shown in JIRA tickets and presentations)
 - **ViewExtractedPixelExposuresBkgs_Auxtel.ipynb**
 - **ViewExtractedPixelExposuresBkgs_LSSTComCamSim.ipynb**

-## Very important notebook showing how parameters on sky background are extracted from exposures (to be shown in JIRA tickets and presentations
+## Very important notebook showing how parameters on sky background are extracted from exposures
+Moreover it shows that the CalexpBackground does not change if it is below a star or outside a star.
 - **ViewMultipleStageImageProcessingDemo-LSSTComCamSim.ipynb**
 - **ViewMultiStageImageProcessingDemo-Auxtel.ipynb**

-## Split CLEXP images into amplifiers, show rows,columns pattern and calculate cross-correlation
+## Split CALEXP images into amplifiers, show rows,columns pattern and calculate cross-correlation

+- Show pixel rows lines or columns patterns
+- Show autocorrelation
+-
 - **ViewMultiStageImageProcessingDemoSplitAmplifiers-Auxtel.ipynb** : study row/cols of calexp and calexpbackground
 - **ViewMultiStageImageProcessingDemoSplitAmplifiers-LSSTComCamSim.ipynb**

 ## Summary statistics on rows and columns AND Shows the table of parameters

+- Calculate to show latex tables
+-
 - **ViewCalExpStatPerRowCol-Auxtel.ipynb** : study row/cols of calexp sigmas
 - **ViewCalExpStatPerRowCol-LSSTComCamSim.ipynb** : study row/cols of calexp sigmas